-To claim a domestic partnership, a patron must meet the conditions listed below:
+To claim a domestic partnership, members must meet the following conditions:

 - Are at least 18 years of age and have the capacity to enter into a contract.